silmagarciamarquez/tribute/README.md

 ### Tribute GitHub Page
-click on this link to see outfit of my codes:
+click on the  link to see outfit of my codes:
 [link](https://silmagarciamarquez.github.io/tribute/)